TACC/coe-332-sp21/docs/week01/python_refresher.rst

    hello_world()

-After saving and quiting the file, execute the script:
+After saving and quiting the file, execute the script (Python code is not compiled - just run the raw script with the ``python3`` executable):

 .. code-block:: bash